 HbA1c or Haemoglobin A1c is also known as glycosylated haemoglobin and is a longer term measure of glucose levels in your blood than a simple blood glucose test.
 Glucose attaches itself to the haemoglobin in red blood cells, and as cells live for around 8 - 12 weeks, it gives us a good indication of the level of sugar in the blood over a 2 - 3 month period.

 This is an important measure for diagnosing type 2 diabetes as well as understanding how well blood sugar levels are being controlled in someone with diabetes.

 Cholesterol is an essential body fat (lipid).
 It is necessary for building cell membranes and for making several essential hormones.
-Excessive cholesterol is a risk factor for heart disease.
-However, cholesterol is made up of both good (HDL) and bad (LDL) cholesterol.
+Cholesterol is manufactured in the liver and also comes from the food we eat.
+Excessive cholesterol is a risk factor for heart disease - doctors like to see levels below 5 mmol/L.

 HDL cholesterol (high density lipoprotein) removes cholesterol from the bloodstream and transports it to the liver where it is broken down and removed from the body in bile.
 HDL cholesterol is commonly known as "good cholesterol".
 Raised levels are protective against heart disease, while low levels are associated with increased risk of a heart attack.